-One youth representative in an advocacy role

-Nominations must be received in writing from each participating body.
-Membership is ratified by Council.
+Up to one youth representative in an advocacy role Nominations for Iwi or Marae/Pae tū Mōkai O Tauira representatives must be received in writing from each participating body and are ratified by the Committee.
+Councillor membership is ratified by Council.
 The chairperson and deputy chairperson are elected by the Committee at the start of the triennium.